robclu/hpstr-jekyll-theme/about/index.md

 ## Publications

-The following is a list of papers I have published (hopefully this will grow):
+The following is a list of papers I have written (hopefully this will grow):

 R. Clucas and S. Levitt, CAPP: A C++ Aspect-Oriented Based Framework for Parallel Programming with OpenCL, in Proceedings of the 2015 Annual Research Conference on South African Institute of Computer Scientists and Information Technologists, ser.
 SAICSIT 15.
 New York, NY, USA: ACM, 2015, pp. 10:110:10.
 [Online].
 Available: [http://doi.acm.org/10.1145/2815782.2815818](http://doi.acm.org/10.1145/2815782.2815818) [Camera ready draft- [[1]](https://github.com/robclu/capp/blob/master/documentation/final_version/Capp.pdf)]